-• Partnership/Collaboration Agencies contracted through LAUSD which provide services for students with special needs at our school site include: • Department of Rehabilitation Counselor Transition Partnership Program (TPP) Teacher Marriot Bridges Program provides pre and post-secondary employment opportunities for students Other agencies which provide services for students with Moderate/Severe Disabilities: Regional Center Funding and coordination of services for students with a variety of disabilities o Parent Community Fair to showcase post-secondary career opportunities for students Careers and Transition Services (Los Angeles Mission College) Tierra Del Sol - supported employment/vocational courses New Horizons - supported employment Nexxus - College opportunities All of our SWD who graduate with a diploma will have a Summary of Performance (SOP) on file in their records and will be provided with a copy to use as future reference.
-The SOP will provide students with a summary of their academic achievement and their functional performance that includes recommendations on how to assist them in meeting their postsecondary goals.
-The SOP will also assist students in the transition from high school to higher education, training, and/or employment.
-The SOP will also help establish student's eligibility for reasonable accommodations and supports in postsecondary settings.
+6 Partnership/Collaboration Partnership/Conaboration Agencies contracted through LAUSD which provide services for students with special needs at our school site include: Department of Rehabilitation Counselor Transition Partnership Program (TPP) Teacher Marriot Bridges Program provides pre and post-secondary employment opportunities for students Other agencies which provide services for students with Moderate/Severe Disabilities: Regional Center Funding and coordination of services for students with a variety of disabilities Parent Community Fair to showcase post-secondary career opportunities for students Careers and Transition Services (Los Angeles Mission College) Tierra Del Sol - supported employment/vocational courses New Horizons - supported employment Nexxus - College opportunities All of our SWD who graduate with a diploma will have a Summary of Performance (SOP) on file in their records and will be provided with a copy to use as future reference.
+The SOP will provide students with a Federal requirement Access to Extra- Curricular/Non academic activities: Sylmar High School is committed to equitable access to all programs and activities for all students.
+We will ensure that all students, with and without disabilities have the opportunity to, and are encouraged to participate in the many extra-curricular and non-academic programs available at the school site, both during the school in the following ways: SESAC carriers and Special Education teachers will talk to their individual students about extra-curricular activities during class or individually.
+The general education counselor will inform students in the RSP program about electives classes and extra-curricular activities available to them.